 - 5.2 In order for the Council to help deliver larger, costlier infrastructure schemes, and given the relatively small scale of CIL receipts received by the Council, it is necessary to let CIL receipts accumulate.
 Some infrastructure schemes are estimated to cost several million pounds.
 Allowing CIL receipts to accumulate in this way will mean there is a larger funding pot to draw from when these important infrastructure schemes are ready to implement.
 It is also important to balance the delivery of large schemes with smaller schemes that will benefit the District. - 5.3 The Strategic pot will be pooled and used for the purpose of delivering strategic improvements on a District wide basis.
-It is proposed that the allocation of CIL money to projects will be made throughout the year. - 5.4 Infrastructure providers will formally bid for the release of funds via a formal application process by completing and submitting a Community Infrastructure Funding Request (Appendix 1). - 5.5 Infrastructure providers will be advised of the CIL application process with details available on the Council's web site. - 5.6 An assessment of the applications will be undertaken by the Community Infrastructure Officer and the Head of Regulatory Services to determine whether the applications meet the definition of 'infrastructure', meet the requirement to 'support the development' of the area and are included on the Infrastructure List. - 5.7 Projects will be shortlisted by applying the following criteria: - Are CIL monies needed to deliver the project? - Does the project meet a local need or demand that has arisen from new development? - Does the infrastructure help meet the council's priorities? - When can the infrastructure be delivered (does it have the necessary approvals in place)? - Are clear project costs and funding known? - Is the project identified within a relevant local strategy?
+It is proposed that the allocation of CIL money to projects will be made twice yearly (currently it is a rolling programme). - Infrastructure providers will formally bid for the release of funds via a formal application process by completing and submitting a Community Infrastructure Funding Request (Appendix 1).
+Bidding rounds will open around June and January each year for a 6 week window.
+Limiting the application process will allow CIL applications to be fully considered by Officers with a planned resource and more importantly allow some form of prioritisation. - 5.5 An assessment of the applications will be undertaken by a CIL Officer Working Party expected to involve the following Officers: